keys icon

 In the most straightforward cases, you can simply borrow the balance left outstanding on your mortgage.

-However, if your financial situation has changed significantly since your initial mortgage application, you may find that you’re not eligible for a mortgage that covers your remaining balance.
+However, if your financial situation has changed significantly since your initial application, you may find that you’re not eligible for a mortgage that covers your remaining balance.

-This could happen if you don’t pass a lender’s affordability checks because your income has fallen, for example, or if property prices have dropped.
 If your home loses value, your outstanding mortgage balance will make up a larger proportion of your property’s value.
-This could push you into a higher loan-to-value (LTV) threshold, which may affect the interest charged and the amount you can afford to borrow.
+This could push you into a higher loan-to-value threshold, which may affect the interest charged and the amount you can afford to borrow.

 In the very worst cases, you could end up owing more on your mortgage than your home is worth.
 This is known as negative equity and is a particular risk if you took out a low-deposit mortgage.